by Pierre Coupet

 Organizations or entities whose basic foundation is centered around ideology, public policy, and are more focused on rituals rather than actual merit and performance for the election and appointment of their leadership, tend to practice this type of leadership I call "Ritualistic Leadership."
 Going through the motion and deftness or expertise at playing the game are more important than substance, people, merit, and performance.
-The atmosphere of the House of Othello pervades the work environment of these organizations.
-Most governments (more like 99.99%), so-called "think tanks," and special interest groups fall within this category.

-In theory, thousands of organizations will claim to be "principled leadership" organizations for public relations and marketing purposes; however, in practice, very few such organizations actually meet this standard.
+In theory, thousands to millions of organizations will claim to be "principled leadership" organizations for public relations and marketing purposes; however, in practice, very few such organizations actually meet this standard.
 The main obstacle to meeting the "principled leadership" entity standard has to do with the fact that "theory" and "practice" must converge.
 One without the other leaves you with a One-Sided-Coin that is worthless and unable to cash in.

-Therefore, if you hire a Principled Leader to run a non-principled leadership type entity, you will not all of a sudden have a "principled leadership" entity.
-As well, if you hire a non-Principled Leader (I do not mean "unprincipled" - there is a difference between the two) to run a principled leadership type entity, you will not have a principled leadership entity.
+Therefore, if you hire a Principled Leader to run a Non-Principled Leadership type entity, you will not all of a sudden have a "principled leadership" entity.
+As well, if you hire a Non-Principled Leader (I do not mean "unprincipled" - there is a difference between the two) to run a Principled Leadership type entity, you will NOT have a Principled Leadership entity.